-Before choosing a headshot size, it helps to understand three basic terms:
+Before choosing a headshot size, it helps to understand three terms:

 For the web, DPI does not matter.
 Only pixel dimensions matter on screens.